jcnils/videoeditor/README.md

 * SK-VIDEO 1.1.10
 * Numpy 1.14.2
-* matplotlib
+* matplotlib 2.2.2
-* seaborn as sns
+* seaborn 0.8.1
-* moviepy
+* moviepy 0.2.3.2

 ### Files

-Right now they are hardcoded and needs to have the exact leght.
+Right now they are hardcoded and needs to have the exact leght in frames and audio sync before being used as input.

 * `dataset/david/`
     * david_1.mp4